polterguy/hypereval/README.md

-﻿
-# Hypereval - An "IDE" module for Phosphorus Five
+# Hypereval - Evaluate Hyperlambda snippets

 Hypereval allows you to evaluate Hyperlambda from within your browser, having it executed on the server.
 It also allows you to create Hyperlambda pages, and startup objects, arguably